 (walk) Meander along the shore of Florida Bay, watching for remnants of an outpost fishing village.
 Begin at the Coastal Prairie trailhead at the back of Loop "C" in the campground.
 Veer left at the trail junction to the bay.

 (walk) Step back in time as you walk this old road once used by cotton pickers and fishermen.
 Open prairies of succulent coastal plants dotted with shady buttonwoods surround you as you journey toward the shore of Florida Bay.
 Begin at the rear of Loop "C" in the campground.
-A backcountry permit is required for camping at Clubhouse Beach.
+A Wilderness Camping permit is required for camping at Clubhouse Beach.